digiscot/digiscot-website/pages/directory.md

 We know it's not always easy to find this sort of help, so we're building a directory of places in Scotland where it's on offer.
 This includes places like libraries and computer clubs, and everything from formal courses to informal drop-in sessions.

-Now I'll find out about the hashtag problem

 ### Search the directory

 To see what's listed in your area, start by entering a postcode.